Fos-R/Fos-R/public/schema.md

 ![](fosr-schema.png)

-If you want to know more about the science behind Fos-R, check the [related publications](./index.html#related-publications).
+If you want to know more about the science behind Fos-R, check the [publications](./index.html#publications).